clydeio/clydeio/README.md

 # Using Clyde

-Clyde can be used as standalone application or as a middleware.
+Clyde can be used as standalone application or as a connection listener (or middleware).

 ## Standalone Application